cvaike/cvaike.github.io/content/courses/fin702/_index.md

 ---
 date: "2022-02-24"
 lastmod: "2022-02-24"
-title: "FIN701: Corporate Financial Mangement 1"
+title: "FIN701: Corporate Financial Management 1"
 linktitle: Overview
 summary: An introduction to the field of corporate finance for future financial managers.
 Required course for Bachelor of Accounting students.
 toc: false